-DeviantArt was the first art-hub of it's kind on the internet, teeming with a huge variety of artists.
+DeviantArt was one of the first art-hubs of it's kind on the internet, teeming with a huge variety of artists.

 Since then it's changed a lot, and unfortunately it's not quite the place it once was.